A note on \'etale atlases for Artin stacks and Lie groupoids, Poisson structures and quantisation: Etale atlases and quasi-coherent sheaves

 \subsection{Quasi-coherent sheaves and torsors}

 We can apply Corollary \ref{gooddescent} to stacks $F$ such as $B\GL_n$, $BG$, the stack of quasi-coherent sheaves or the higher stack of perfect complexes.
-We now give the resulting characterisations of the groupoids of vector bundles, of $G$-torsors, of quasi-coherent sheaves and of perfect complexes on $\fX$, all in terms of data on the site of stacky affines \'etale over $(D_*\fX)^{\sharp}$.
+We now give the resulting characterisations of the groupoids of vector bundles, of $G$-torsors, of quasi-coherent sheaves and of perfect complexes on $\fX$, all in terms of data on the site of stacky affines \'etale over $D_*\fX$.

-\begin{example}[Vector bundles] If we define a vector bundle on a stacky affine $\Spec B$ to be a pair $(M,\nabla)$ for $M$ a projective $B^0$-module of rank $n$ and $\nabla \co M \to B^1\ten_{B^0}M$ a flat $\pd_B$-connection as in Example \ref{BGLnex}, then it follows from Corollary \ref{gooddescent} applied to $\map(\fX,B\GL_n)$ that the groupoid of vector bundles on an Artin stack $\fX$ is equivalent to the groupoid of vector bundles on the site of stacky affines \'etale over $(D_*\fX)^{\sharp}$. \end{example}
+\begin{example}[Vector bundles] Following Example \ref{BGLnex}, if we define a vector bundle on a stacky affine $\Spec B$ to be a pair $(M,\nabla)$ for $M$ a projective $B^0$-module of rank $n$ and $\nabla \co M \to B^1\ten_{B^0}M$ a flat $\pd_B$-connection, then it follows from Corollary \ref{gooddescent} applied to $\map(\fX,B\GL_n)$ that the groupoid of vector bundles on an Artin stack $\fX$ is equivalent to the groupoid of vector bundles on the site of stacky affines \'etale over $D_*\fX$. \end{example}

-\begin{example}[Torsors] For an arbitrary linear algebraic group $G$, if we define a $G$-torsor on on a stacky affine $\Spec B$ to be a pair $(P,\nabla)$ for $P$ a $G$-torsor over $B^0$ and $\nabla \co O(P)\to O(P)\ten_{B^0}B^1$ a $G$-equivariant flat connection as in Example \ref{BGex}, then it follows from Corollary \ref{gooddescent} applied to $\map(\fX,BG)$ that the groupoid of $G$-torsors on an Artin stack $\fX$ is equivalent to the groupoid of $G$-torsors on the site of stacky affines \'etale over $(D_*\fX)^{\sharp}$. \end{example}
+\begin{example}[Torsors] Following Example \ref{BGex}, if for an arbitrary linear algebraic group $G$ we define a $G$-torsor on a stacky affine $\Spec B$ to be a pair $(P,\nabla)$ for $P$ a $G$-torsor over $B^0$ and $\nabla \co O(P)\to O(P)\ten_{B^0}B^1$ a $G$-equivariant flat connection, then it follows from Corollary \ref{gooddescent} applied to $\map(\fX,BG)$ that the groupoid of $G$-torsors on an Artin stack $\fX$ is equivalent to the groupoid of $G$-torsors on the site of stacky affines \'etale over $D_*\fX$. \end{example}

 \begin{definition} Given a stacky affine $\Spec B$, define a Cartesian $B$-module to be a $B$-module $M$ in cochain complexes for which the natural map

 of graded $B^{\#}$-modules is an isomorphism. \end{definition} Equivalently, we could characterise a Cartesian $B$-module as a pair $(M^0,\nabla)$, for a $B^0$-module $M$ and a flat $\pd_B$-connection $\nabla \co M^0 \to M^0\ten_{B^0}B^1$.
 Given $M$, the associated pair is $(M^0, \pd_M\co M^0 \to M^1)$.